ManuelBCabral/ParserProject/README.md

 You must then run

-Python3 .\parser.py "input" // This is to test the input and tree of parser, it will print out the parse tree output
+Python3 \Parser.py // this runs the file it is given into the parser and creates the parse tree

 To test the parser with sample expressions: